songtitle:

 |

-A good swinging fast rocking recording,
+A good swinging fast rocking recording, Boots Randolph on sax;

 lyrics

-Stan's sons Chris & Rich formed the Black Crowes |
+Stan's sons Chris & Rich formed the Black Crowes. |

 |